ColinZhe-1213/SEPP-prototype/README.md

 Work unit distribution:
 * We are modifying the prototype into a more consice idea where we just focus on the core concept which is OTP geenration and validation while we used "Smart door unlocking" as our test environment but it will be carried out in terms of CLI instead of GUI.

+Before creating main structure, we are creating a <strong>MAKEFILE<strong> first for automating tasks.

 <strong>Backend Development:</strong><br>
 Part 1: Implement OTP Generation<br>
 Responsibilities:<br>